ChadPunk/rfcscraper/README.md

 <b>Note: The PDF converter is much better than the excel.
 May improve upon this in the future.</b><br><br>

 <h2>Use Case:</h2>
-<p>This script will take user input of rfc numbers and loop through the input to make requests for the specified inputs and write them to a file.
+<p>This script will take user input of rfc numbers and loop through the input.
 Example:
 1918 1997